Gmugra/net.cactusthorn.localization/README.md

 * LoggingLocalization - never(except initialization phase) throw exceptions, but right them in the log(Slf4j) instead.
 Methods calls always return some string, with as much as possible data.
   * https://www.slf4j.org/
 * WatchLoggingLocalization - LoggingLocalization which run Thread with WatchService to, on the fly, upload changes from the files
+  * Can be used only with PathLocalizationLoader
   * https://docs.oracle.com/javase/8/docs/api/java/nio/file/WatchService.html

 ## Parameters
-*Localization* interface contain several version of *get* method to work with parameters in deferent forms.
+*Localization* interface contain several *get* methods to work with parameters in deferent forms.
 Most simple way is *net.cactusthorn.localization.Parameter* class:
 Example:
 ```